RehanTariq536924555/Youtube_clone_frontend/VERCEL_DEPLOYMENT.md

 4. **Build Time**: First deployment may take 2-3 minutes
 5. **Free Tier**: Vercel free tier has bandwidth limits but should be sufficient for testing

-Your app will be available at: `https://your-project-name.vercel.app`
+Your app is available at: `https://youtube-clone-frontend-livid.vercel.app`